CogSP/Yolov8-Car-Detection/README.md

 ## Metrics for Evaluation

 We quantitavely test the model using IoU for each bounding box come metric.
-The average precision is not so relevant in our case, since we have only one class to predict and generally 1 or few bounding boxes
+The average precision is not so relevant in our case, since we have only one class to predict and generally 1 or few bounding boxes.

+if you want a more complete description, look at the ReadMe in the notebook folder.

 ## Installation
 (if we want)(dobbiamo vedere un secondo che costruiamo il file di training e testing)